huggingface/lora-fast/README.md

 # lora-fast

 Minimal repository to demonstrate fast LoRA inference with [Flux.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) using different settings that can help with speed or memory efficiency.
-Please check the accompanying blog post at <URL-TODO>.
+Please check the accompanying blog post at [this URL](https://huggingface.co/blog/lora-fast).

 The included benchmark script allows to experiment with: